A flawless driving display saw Robert MacIntyre open up a four shot lead on the second day of the Porsche European Open.

 MacIntyre's birdie burst

 A seven under 65 definitely did not look possible when the early starters took to the course on Friday.
-But a cold and windy morning made way for a pleasant afternoon at Green Eagle Golf Courses and MacIntyre reaped the benefits.
+But a cold and windy morning made way for a nice afternoon at Green Eagle Golf Courses and MacIntyre reaped the benefits.
 He turned in 31 after making birdies at the third, fourth and seventh.
-And further gains followed on the tenth, 12th, 13th and 18th to give him a huge lead.
+And further gains followed on the tenth, 12th, 13th and 18th to give him his first ever overnight lead on the European Tour.

 Wiesberger gives his caddie the credit